S. V. Sohoni: Biography

 literature and ancient Indian history."
 Dr. S.V.
 Sohoni's name appears in hundreds of publications in most unexpected places, as seen in the chapter on South Asian cartography in the Historical Mapping section of The History of Cartography (eds.
 J.B.
 Harley and David Woodward).
 His numismatic expertise has been described by Mr. Sanjay Godbole, when he explained how just feeling a coin was enough for him to recognise a fake.
+He was the chief editor of the Journal of Bihar Research Society and founder editor of Indian Numismatic Chronicle, also having served as the President of the Bihar Research Society, and Chairman of the Government of Uttar Pradesh Coin Committee from 1974 to 1977.

 Personal life

-S.V.
-Sohoni married Nirmaladevi Taisaheb Ghorpade, of the royal family of Ichalkaranji state.
+Shridhar V. Sohoni married Nirmaladevi Taisaheb Ghorpade, of the royal family of Ichalkaranji state.
 He had two sons, Dr. Venkatrao Sohoni, who graduated from the Indian Institute of Technology (IIT), Kharagpur with a degree in electronics engineering (1963) and at IIT, Mumbai in 1972 with a PhD in information systems.
 He married the writer Neera Kuckreja Sohoni.
 His second son Shrinivas Sohoni entered the Indian Administrative Service in 1970, was the Secretary-General of the Rajya Sabha and retired as Secretary to the President of India.
 His daughter, Dr. Vineeta Deshmukh, nee Padmaja Sohoni, studied at Patna University (B.A.
 Literature) and Delhi University (M.A., Literature), and was a Professor of English at the S.N.D.T.
 University in Mumbai.
 She was the first person in India to earn a Ph.D. in Linguistics focused on the teaching of English Language for Vocational Studies in the context of ESL in India.